hashicorp/nomad/website/source/docs/job-specification/vault.html.md

   should be set when starting the task.

 - `policies` `(array<string>: [])` - Specifies the set of Vault policies that
   the task requires.
-The Nomad client will generate a Vault token that is limited to those policies.
+The Nomad client will retrieve a Vault token that is limited to those policies.

 ## `vault` Examples